 Background checks, criminal record and credit rating checks are typically covered by tenant screening services.
-Keep in mind that these checks are just the basics of tenant screening - the “rule out” red flags as described earlier.
-The rest of the process still needs to be performed by you, or your landlord or property manager.
+Keep in mind that these checks are just the basics of tenant screening to rule out financial red flags.
+The rest of the process still needs to be performed by you or your property manager.

 To help you do the best screening, you’ll want a service that offers a these 5 services: